vinfreecs/genga/docs/Files.rst

 The Coordinate Output Files: Out<name>.dat
 ------------------------------------------
 This file contains the heliocentric positions and velocities, the spin and some information about the orbit and close encounters.
-At the :literal:`coordinate output interval`, set in the :literal:`param.dat` file, a new output is written.
+At the :literal:`coordinate output interval`, set in the :ref:`param.dat<ParamFile>` file, a new output is written.
 The structure of the coordinate output files depends on the parameters :literal:`FormatS`, :literal:`FormatT`, :literal:`FormatP` and :literal:`FormatO`.

 The number of digits in the output file names can be changed with the :literal:`def_NFileNameDigits` parameter in the :ref:`define.h<Define>` file.